Approach

 Intercultural management and organizational change

-Establishing subsidiaries abroad; acquisition by a foreign company, having an international labour force or practicing talent management across boundaries: intercultural management is one of the most exciting challenges of our times.
-A leadership style which makes the hair stand up on the back of your neck; agreements that do not seem to get follow up; careless comments which hurt; tedious decision making or diversity without inclusion: the list of possible issues is long and cultural competence to prevent them is key.
+Establishing offices abroad; having an international labour force; practicing talent management across boundaries or acquisition by a foreign company: intercultural management is one of the most exciting challenges of our times.
+A leadership style which is different from yours; agreements that do not seem to get follow up; careless comments which hurt; tedious decision making or diversity without inclusion: the list of possible issues is long and cultural competence to prevent them is key.

 Culture has an influence on all aspects of your organization: